BinFlush/striptest/README.md

 Where $t$ is the exposure time we are looking for, $b$ is a base time that we are calculating from, and **stop** is how many f/stops we want to adjust away from our base time.

-However, even when rounding exposure times to the nearest half-second, it can lead to inaccuracies.
-For example, if performing a 5-step test strip in 1/3 stops based on a 6-second base exposure:
+However, this method has its drawbacks.
+Even when rounding exposure times to the nearest half-second, it can lead to inaccuracies.
+For example, if performing a 5-step test strip in 1/3-stop increments based on a 6-second base exposure:

 | **Stops** | -2/3   | -1/3   | 0   |   +1/3|    +2/3   |
 |-------:|--------|----------|----------|---------|-------------|